 Future Opportunities in 3D Commerce:

-- Experimentation and Content Creation: “In the near term, there will be experimentation around content creation, that is, how to create models of physical products so that we can represent them virtually for use in online catalogs, mobile AR, and virtual showrooms,” predicts Parisi.
+- Experimentation and Content Creation: “In the near term, there will be experimentation around content creation, that is, how to create models of physical products so that we can represent them virtually for use in online catalogs, mobile AR, and virtual showrooms” predicts Parisi.
 “For years, 3D content creation was the province of game developers and visual effects experts.
-But now, every marketer and online catalog manager is going to need to create and deliver 3D interactive models so consumers can experience products virtually before they buy.
+But now, every marketer and online catalog manager will need to create and deliver 3D interactive models so consumers can experience products virtually before they buy.
 This activity is going to need to scale up fast and be usable by a range of content creators.”

 - Enhancing the Physical World with Computer Vision (CV):CV is the field of study that develops and explores techniques to help computers see and understand the content of digital images such as photographs and videos.
 “CV not only recognizes the environment around you so you can place products for viewing—critical for great AR—but also recognizes images and objects, which enhances the physical world with additional information,” explains Parisi.
 “For example, with certain AR-enabled apps, you can point your phone’s camera at product packaging and reveal additional information about the product or launch entertaining companion content.
-In the not-too-distant future, this capability will be built into your phone (or some nifty new smart glasses device) for pretty much anything and everything in the physical world, not just specific retail products.”
+In the not-too-distant future, this capability will be built into your phone (or some nifty new smart glasses) for pretty much anything and everything in the physical world, not just specific retail products.”

 - The Role of Brick and Mortar:Physical stores do have a future, according to Parisi.
-“Nothing will ever replace the ability to physically experience products, or the personal touch of interacting in the real world with a retail professional,” stresses Parisi.
-“Yes, brick and mortar are having a tough time at the moment, but we’re starting to see immersive technology employed to enhance the in-store experience.
+“Nothing will ever replace the ability to physically experience products or the personal touch of interacting in the real world with a retail professional,” stresses Parisi.
+“Yes, brick-and-mortar are having a tough time at the moment, but we’re starting to see immersive technology employed to enhance the in-store experience.
 That should increase retailers’ chances of survival.
 Here are some examples of what’s just ahead: AR used to add detailed product information in a virtual space and transforming merchandising into a highly entertaining experience.
 We’ll also see the use of VR for virtual tours or activities like home planning with the help of an in-store expert.
 AR and VR will also offer many more items via kiosks or displays than could ever be stocked physically to expand customer choice.”

 Future Challenges in 3D Commerce: